Best Practices for Safely Managing Asbestos in Place

 The first step in a comprehensive asbestos management plan is to conduct an asbestos assessment to identify the different types, quantities, and locations of ACMs present in the building.

-A fully developed asbestos operations & maintenance plan includes awareness training for occupants and workers, with additional training for engineers, plumbers, electricians and others who may come into contact with asbestos in the course of their work.
+A fully developed asbestos operations & maintenance plan includes awareness training for occupants and workers, with additional training for engineers, plumbers, electricians and others (vendors) who may come into contact with asbestos in the course of their work.

 The Environmental Protection Agency recommends that a proactive O&M program be implemented in locations where ACM has been identified but will not be removed immediately.